alielw/APS-NGS-day1-PM/README.md

         nano StringTie_60A.sh

 * Specify the requirements for ShARC and give the path to the Genomics Software Repository.
+Remember **Indentation is important!
+Make sure your code looks like below.**
+**Change $USER to your username, otherwise the code will not run**

         #!/bin/bash
         #$ -l h_rt=00:15:00